D-LEMA: Deep Learning Ensembles from Multiple Annotations -- Application to Skin Lesion Segmentation: Experiments

 \subsection{Results}

-Table~\ref{seg_performance} compares the segmentation performance of our baseline models as well as the individual base models across different prediction fusion schemes using the Jaccard index.
-In addition, we compare the performance of our proposed method against the work by Ribeiro~\etal~\cite{ribeiro2020less} where a subset of samples with small annotator disagreements are also taken into account during the training.
-In our based models, we follow Ribeiro~\etal~\cite{ribeiro2020less} and minimize the loss function with respect to the randomly selected image annotations in each training batch.
+Table~\ref{seg_performance} compares the segmentation performance of our baseline models as well as the individual base models, across different prediction fusion schemes, using the Jaccard index.
+To train the baseline model, for every image in the training batch, we randomly select which ground truth to use when optimizing the loss function (row A).
+While it is interesting to consider each annotator separately and evaluate their performance, the assignments between annotators and ground truth are not stated in the ISIC Archive dataset.
+Instead, we evaluate the performance of each base model trained on non-contradictory annotations simulating an expert knowledge (rows B to F).
+In addition, we compare the performance of our proposed method against the work of Ribeiro~\etal~\cite{ribeiro2020less} where a subset of samples with small annotator disagreements is taken into account during the training.

 For the fusion stage, we examine three approaches as listed below: \begin{itemize} \item[$\bullet$] \textbf{Uniformly weighted fusion}: The predictions from the base models are combined by averaging the output probabilities. \item[$\bullet$] \textbf{Pixel level confidence-based fusion}: The predictions from the models are fused using normalized confidence spatial maps computed by inverting the predicted aleatoric outputs. \item[$\bullet$] \textbf{Image level confidence-based fusion}: The aleatoric uncertainty maps are aggregated into an image level aleatoric scalars and the predictions of the base models are combined based on the image-level normalized confidence scalars computed by inverting the uncertainty scalars. \end{itemize}